 Sometimes we’re stuck indoors.
 As we speak it’s Coronavirus Covid-19 keeping a large part of the world in lockdown.
 But in normal times the reasons for staying at home are less dramatic.
 Still, with plenty of time now on our hands it can be confusing and difficult to focus.
 But, if you’re wondering how to make the most of the spare time here are 10 easy things to do indoors:

 #1 Create your own Indoor Garden with Pot Plants

+The Sansevieria is not the prettiest plant, but if you arrange it well it can look gracious.
+And it’s low maintenance and one of the best air purifiers, removing toxins like formaldehyde and nitrogen oxides from the air.
 Match the plant up with a gorgeous pot – either a minimalist pot or ornate, the snake plant complements all types of decor.

 #2 Re-think the Sitting Room: Imagine how your Home could look and feel different